Lolo, Montana

-Lolo is a census-designated place (CDP) in Missoula County, Montana, United States.
-It is part of the Missoula Metropolitan Statistical Area.
+Lolo is an unincorporated community and census-designated place (CDP) in Missoula County, Montana, United States.
+It is part of the Missoula metropolitan area.
 The population was 4,399 at the 2020 census, an increase from its population of 3,892 in 2010.
 It is home to Travelers' Rest State Park, a site where Lewis and Clark camped in 1805 and again in 1806.

 History

 The Traveler's Rest site, in Lolo, is one of the few sites in the nation with physical confirmation of the visit of Lewis and Clark.

+There are several versions of the origin of the town name.
+One is a French pronunciation of the name Lawrence Rence, a fur trapper in the area.
+Another is the French name for Meriwether Lewis, "Le Louis".
+Or it could be based on either a Chinook word or a Nez Perce word.
+In addition to the town, a national forest, creek, mountain peak, mountain pass, hot springs, and historic trail are all named Lolo.